NFB Pause: East of the Rockies

 DOWNLOAD EAST OF THE ROCKIES (for iOS devices only)

 East of the Rockies

 East of the Rockies is Kogawa’s first foray into digital interactive media, and she focuses on the story of a 17-year-old Yuki.
 Yuki was a girl forced from her home and sent to BC’s Slocan Japanese Internment camp during WWII.
 The very same camp Kogawa was imprisoned at.

-Voiced by Kogawa’s granddaughter, Anne, East of the Rockies uses first-person narration to bring a sense of intimacy to the project.
+Voiced by Kogawa’s grandchild, Anne, East of the Rockies uses first-person narration to bring a sense of intimacy to the project.
 Kogawa, through Anne, is able to convey what life was like in the camp from different perspectives.
 It’s a haunting experience.